-Cleary University, in compliance with Public Law 101-226, presents the standards listed below to the entire University community: students, staff, faculty, and administration.
+Cleary University, in compliance with Public Law 101-226, presents the standards listed below to the entire University community: students, staff, faculty, volunteers, and administration.
 These guidelines are intended to protect and serve each member of this community and to ensure that each member has a full understanding of the position of the University.
-Additional information can be found on the Web site.
+Additional information can be found on the Cleary University website.